Product Development Life Cycle: Key Stages Explained

 Stage 3: Prototyping

-When you've settled on a product idea, it's time to move on to the next logical element of the product development life cycle.
+When you've settled on a product idea, it's time to move on to the next logical element.
+What is the third stage in the product development life cycle?
 You can start building a prototype.
 It is a preliminary model of your product that showcases the primary solutions you plan to offer without any additional features.
 As a quick and efficient way to present your idea, the prototype will serve as the foundation of your product-to-be.

 To begin, you need to determine the key features and functions that should be included.
 After that, you can create a mockup of the product via UX wireframing (tools such as Figma may be handy).
 This will help you visualize how the product looks and which functions it provides.
 Start by sketching out each interface, then add buttons, call-to-action links, and other UI elements.